 by assessment of biomarkers and modulated through biopharmaceutical intervention.
 Through group activities, attendees will actively review immunological concepts as well as design functional immunological assays and read-outs.

 Masha Fridkis-Hareli, MSc, PhD, Founder and President, ATR, LLC

-Tatiana Novobrantseva, PhD, Co-Founder, Head of Research and Development, Verseau Therapeutics
+Tatiana Novobrantseva, PhD, Co-Founder, Chief Scientific Officer, Verseau Therapeutics